railsuser2014/openobject-doc-book-en/7/7_19_Documents/index.rst

 ******************************

  *Information management has become a major strategic factor in companies' development.
- It's important to get the right information circulated to the right people as efficiently as possible yet still keep it secure.
+ It is important to get the right information circulated to the right people as efficiently as possible yet still keep it secure.
  Documentation management provides a way for companies to organize their information, in all its forms, in one place.*